 Diabetes insipidus in dogs is far less common than diabetes mellitus.
 Many experts would classify it as rare.

 A huge number of factors are taken into account with looking at doggy diabetes and its causes.
 Both the diagnosis and treatment depend on finding the root cause of the problem and then actively targeting it.

-Diabetes and diabetes insipidus are more common in older dogs, aged five and above.
+Diabetes mellitus and diabetes insipidus are more common in older dogs, aged five and above.

-It is also more common in female doggos who have not been neutered.
+It is also more common in female doggos who have not been spayed.